Summary of NCAA, Conference, & UC Davis Academic Eligibility Rules

 2205 Dutton Hall

-Tutoring in math, chemistry, biology, physics, statistics, Spanish, and writing is available to all students at UC Davis.
-The SASC also does free workshops on time management, procrastination, effective reading, notetaking, multiple choice exams, study skills, essay exams, test anxiety, and writing skills.
-Full-time learning specialists can meet individually with students.
+Tutoring in math, chemistry, biology, physics, statistics, and writing is available to all students at UC Davis.
+The SASC also does free workshops on time management, procrastination, effective reading, note taking, multiple choice exams, study skills, essay exams, test anxiety, and writing skills.
+Full-time subject specialists can meet individually with students.

 Intercollegiate Athletics (ICA) Tutors

 ICA provides limited tutoring for student-athletes in conjunction with the Student Academic Success Center.
 To request a tutor through this program, you must be a current intercollegiate student-athlete.
-You may go to the SASC in 2205 Dutton Hall, present a photo ID, and complete the tutor request paperwork.
+See the quarterly e-mail to student-athletes for the online tutor request form.
 If you have any questions about the ICA tutoring program, please see your athletic academic advisor.

 Residence Hall Advising Centers